ThornDuke/sams-pwd-generator/README.md

 - `Password 16 char long`

-When you choose one of these commands the `Output` tab in VSCode opens showing a list of ten passwords with the chosen length.
+When you choose one of these commands the `Output` tab in VSCode opens showing a list of passwords with the chosen length.
 Choose one, copy and paste it into the editor where you need it.

 ## Managing settings